 - Navigate to the Recording settings.

-- Ensure Local Recording is toggled on.
+- Ensure Record to computer files is toggled on.

 NOTE: If updating these settings while currently in a Zoom meeting, you will need to restart the Zoom meeting for the changes to take effect.